-If the complaint involves a court case, please provide:
+If the complaint involves a court ca ase, please provide:

-Case Title: Case Number:
+■Case Title: Case Number:

-■Your Relationship to the Case: Plaintiff/Petitioner Defendant/Respondent
+■Your Relationship to the Case:

 Other

-IV.
-STATEMENT OF FACTS
+V. STATEMENT OF FACTS

-In the following section, please provide all specific facts and circumstances which you believe constitute judicial misconduct or disability.
-Include names, dates and places which may assist the Commission in its evaluation and investigation of this complaint.
+In the following section, please proconstitute judicial misconduct or d the Commission in its evaluation a isability.
+Include names, date es and places which may assist

+r